StabbyCutyou/moldovan_slammer/README.md

 I also want to come up with a better internal design for how the interpreter is organized and architected, but I'm waiting until I have a richer feature set before I tackly an overall re-design of the current implementation.
 This likely won't happen until I split the libraries into Moldova and Slammer.

 I also plan on making it possible to swap the current driver (mysql compatible databases only) for another one, longer term.

+Put the projects in different repos, but right now I'm working on them together for the same project.

 # License